agoloborodko/reposnap/README.md

 - **Structure Only Option**: The `--structure-only` flag can be used to generate the Markdown file with just the directory structure, omitting the contents of the files.
 - **Gitignore Support**: Automatically respects `.gitignore` patterns to exclude files and directories.
 - **Include and Exclude Patterns**: Use `--include` and `--exclude` to specify patterns for files and directories to include or exclude.
+- **Content Filtering**: Use `--contains` to filter files based on their content, including only files that contain specific substrings or code patterns.
 - **Changes Only Mode**: Use `-c` or `--changes` to snapshot only uncommitted files (staged, unstaged, untracked, and stashed changes).

 ## Installation